 The Canon EOS Rebel SL2 is compact, it feels great, and it takes beautiful images.
-If you’re on a budget and want a small DSLR, the SL2 is a good choice.
+If you’re on a budget and want a small DSLR, it’s a solid choice.

-The Canon EOS Rebel SL3 launched nearly two years later, and it offered near-identical features to the Canon EOS Rebel SL2 – with a few key differences that I’ll emphasize throughout this article.
+The Canon EOS Rebel SL3 launched approximately two years later, and it offered near-identical features to the Canon EOS Rebel SL2 – with a few key differences that are discussed below.

-The ultra-compact frame was still there, as was the reasonable price point, image quality, and fully-articulating screen.
-But the SL3 featured a new processor, and with this came an improved buffer plus enhanced autofocus; the SL3 also served up 4K recording (though with a frustrating crop).
+The ultra-compact frame was still there, as was the reasonable price point, excellent image quality, and fully articulating screen.
+But the SL3 featured a new processor, and with this came an improved buffer and enhanced autofocus.
+The SL3 also boasted 4K recording (though with a frustrating crop).

-So which is better, the EOS Rebel SL2 vs SL3?
+So which is better, the Rebel SL2 or the Rebel SL3?

 That depends on the type of photography you do.
 As I explain below, the SL2 offers quite enough camera for most beginners – but if you’re interested in video, or if you shoot action more than the average photographer, you might want to consider grabbing the SL3.